arnaud-odet/Time-Series-Library/dl.md

 * Ability to improve SOTA in TS or MATP ?
 * What time is it reasonable to try and implement a model given in a paper ?

+From literature :
+* Adversarial training ?
+* Multiple losses (reproduction, prediction, classification, ...)
+* Graphs NN used in MATP

 Other :
 * Risk of overfitting in TS with overlap ?
 * Ablation study : is there anything I am missing ?